WeitlerT/WeitlerT.github.io/_portfolio/tim-cook.md

 ---

 Tim Cook the CEO of Apple visited Sheridan College to see the innovative mobile application projects we had been working on in the Sheridan Computer Science - Mobile Computing program.
-He asked us about our opinions on utilizing xCode and writing in Swift and wanted to know if we had any suggestions to improve either.
+He asked us about our opinions on using xCode, programming with Swift, and wanted to know if we had any suggestions to improve either.

 {% include gallery caption="Some pictures from Tim Cook's visit to our class" %}

+It was definitely one of the most memorable moments from my time at Sheridan.